rainersigwald/rainersigwald.github.io/_posts/2019-08-02-copying-code.md

 ## Features of a well-done copy

-What do you, the fututure maintainer of some code, want to see when you encounter some code that was copied from another repo?
+What do you, the future maintainer of some code, want to see when you encounter some code that was copied from another repo?

 You want to be able to **make local changes**, which is probably why you forked the code in the first place.